(A) CORPORATE INFORMATION

 Property Plant & Equipment are stated at cost of acquisition less accumulated depreciation and impairment loss, if any.
 The cost of acquisition includes direct cost attributable to bringing the assets to their present location and working condition for their intended use.
 The cost of fixed assets includes interest on borrowings attributable to acquisition of qualifying fixed assets up to the date the asset is ready for its intended use and other incidental expenses incurred up to that date and excludes any tax for which input credit is taken.

-Subsequent expenditure is capitalized only when it increases the future economic benefits for its intended from the existing assets beyond its previously assessed standard of performance.
-When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives and capitalises cost of replacing such parts if capitalization criteria are met.
+Subsequent expenditure is capitalised only when it increases the future economic benefits for its intended from the existing assets beyond its previously assessed standard of performance.
+When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives and capitalises cost of replacing such parts if capitalisation criteria are met.
 All other repairs and maintenance are charged to profit or loss during the reporting period in which they are incurred.

 Gains or losses arising from derecognition of property, plant and equipment are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the Statement of Profit and Loss when the asset is derecognized.